kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.setStudySessionData(sessionData, complete)`

 Posts study session data to the JATOS server.
 This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that start or end a component).
-So unless you want to store the session data in between a component run it's not necessary to call this function manually (in opposite to the group session's _jatos.setGroupSessionData_).
+So unless you want to store the session data in between a component run it's not necessary to call this function manually (as opposed to the group session's _jatos.setGroupSessionData_).

 * _param {Object} sessionData_ - Object to be submitted
 * _param {optional Function} complete_ - Function to be called after this function is finished